Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 1) Authentication Server

-Sophos Firewall Online Help: Configure Active Directory authentication
+Sophos Firewall Online help: Configure Active Directory authentication

-Configure authentication server as below
+Configure the authentication server below

 -Server Type: Active Directory